icsga/Yazz/doc/manual.md

 ### Keyboard shortcuts

-TODO: There will be additional keyboard shortcuts for a faster workflow, e.g. for updating the function ID from the value input position, and for setting markers to jump between parameters.
+While setting the value in the command line, there are a number of additional keyboard shortcuts for easier navigation:

+* **PageUp/ PageDown** will change the function ID of the current parameter.
+  That way it is easy to adjust the same parameter for all 3 oscillators, or to search for the modulation slot that is assigned to a particular target.
+* More to come

 ## Assigning MIDI controllers